 Fund Management Fees

-The management fee for Kernel’s thematic funds is cheaper than Smartshares, coming in at 0.55% (although they are more expensive than Kernel’s core index funds which charge 0.39%).
-If your entire portfolio with Kernel is worth $25,000 or more, they give you a cash rebate of 0.10% (paid to you monthly), reducing the effective management fee of the thematic funds to 0.45% p.a.
+The management fee for Kernel’s thematic funds is cheaper than Smartshares, coming in at 0.45% (although they are more expensive than Kernel’s core index funds which charge 0.25%).

 Kernel does not charge any transaction fees.